 2) If an ICBE’s certification has expired past 12 months but under 3 years from their recertification date, the individual will be required to use the experienced pathway to obtain current certification.
 The reinstated certification period begins when the individual has passed the certification examination.

 3) If an ICBE’s certification has expired past 3 years (at least one certification cycle) from their recertification date the individual will be required to use the traditional pathway to obtain current certification.
 If the individual has an active birth doula certification with an ICEA approved organization, and has been actively teaching/practicing for a minimum of 2 years, they may utilize the experienced pathway.
 The reinstated certification period begins when the individual has passed the certification examination.

 Extension of the Recertification Application Deadline

 An ICBD may apply for a single 6-month extension of the recertification deadline in order to complete the requirements.
 The application for an extension and $75 extension fee must be received before the recertification application deadline and the certification expiration date.
-To apply for the extension the Extension Request Form must be filled out and returned by email/fax/mail to the ICEA Certification Coordinator by email/fax/mail, along with the $75 extension fee, and a written request stating why the extension is needed.
+To apply for the extension the Extension Request Form Extension Request Form must be filled out and returned by email/fax/mail to the ICEA Certification Coordinator by email/fax/mail, along with the $75 extension fee, and a written request stating why the extension is needed.
 The ICEA Certification Coordinator will respond in writing via email that the extension has been granted.
 The extension is only for submitting the recertification application.
 The next certification period expiration date is based on the date of initial certification.